 The good news is that most falls are preventable.
 With the right information, small adjustments, and proper support, older adults can reduce their risk of falling and continue living active, confident lives.

-At The Osborn, supporting our residents in learning about fall prevention is part of our approach to wellness.
+At The Osborn, supporting our senior-living residents in learning about fall prevention is part of our approach to wellness.
 Whether you live independently or receive some assistance, taking proactive steps to stay safe makes a meaningful difference.
 Below are practical tips that every senior and their loved ones should know.

 Making your living environment safer is one of the most effective ways to reduce fall risk.
 Over time, we tend to adapt to cluttered spaces, dim lighting, or awkward layouts without realizing the hidden dangers they pose.
 But as we age, our balance, reaction time, and vision naturally change, making small hazards more significant.
 A few simple changes can greatly improve home safety: